ActorExpose/AntiClip/README.md

 Leave it running in the background, or add it to startup since depending on your antivirus there is a chance they aren't doing there job of protecting you from malware.

 ## Other
 I am providing this software for free, do not attempt to resell this seeing as it's not A not the best code and B it's free stuff that you didn't write.
 This software is intended to help counter malware.
+Also wrote this in 15min so yeah selling this would be pretty cheap.